 How Well Does IPVanish Work on Mobile Platforms?

 As noted earlier, IPVanish doesn’t really offer an identical app for all of its supported platforms.
 However, it uses the same design language across its software, which is always a welcome thing to see.
 So, let’s talk about how the VPN’s Android and iOS apps.

 On Android, the home screen of IPVanish shows your current IP alongside additional data regarding your physical location.
 You can connect to the nearest server at the bottom of the screen or pick one manually.

 As soon as you connect to any server, your “real” IP address and your geo-location data is replaced by IPVanish’s “virtual” information.
-You’ll also see a real-time graph showing helpful information about your session, like the speed of your VPN connection and your bandwidth.
+You’ll also see a real-time graph showing helpful information about your session, as the speed of your VPN connection and your bandwidth.

 To dive deeper, click on the ‘hamburger’ button in the top-left corner, where you’ll see the option to list all of IPVanish’s servers, check your account data, or dive into the app’s settings.

 On Android, there’s quite a lot you can fine-tune.
 For example, you can set IPVanish to be always active in the background, change a VPN protocol, scramble your Web traffic, set up split-tunneling, and more.
-All of those options are found under ‘General’ and ‘Connection’ tabs.
+All of those options are found under the ‘General’ and ‘Connection’ tabs.

 On iOS, IPVanish offers an interface similar to what you’ll find on Android.
-This means that the home screen is reserved for picking a server, checking your “real” and “virtual” information, and checking your VPN connections’ real-time data.
+This means the home screen is reserved for picking a server, checking your “real” and “virtual” information, and checking your VPN connections’ real-time data.

 Diving into IPVanish’s settings on iOS is done by tapping on the cogwheel icon in the top-right corner.
 However, you won’t find too many options to fine-tune.
 For example, you can change a VPN protocol, set-up IPVanish’s on-demand connections, change a theme, and similar.